Abizern/nscnlon/content/when-and-where.md

 date: "2019-05-22"
 ---

-## November - The "Shrove Tuesday" event
+## November - The post WWDC event you've been async/await-ing for!

-The next event is on *Tuesday 16th February, 2021*.
+The next event is on *Tuesday 15th June, 2021*.

+A cosy chat about all the things we'll be able to use in a couple of years' time.

 Stay at home and have an NSCoder Night.